rominpate/Digitalization_of_UR5e_Robot/README.md

 IV.
 OPCUA_Server_Based_on_AAS.py: This Python script is likely an OPC UA server implementation based on the Asset Administration Shell (AAS) for the Universal Robot UR5e.

-V. OPCUA_Server_Based_on_AAS.py (Note: This file name is repeated, and it might be a typo or duplicate entry in the list.
-You might want to clarify or check the actual file name.)

 Please refer to the respective folders and files for more details on the project's implementation and documentation.

 Note: This README file serves as a brief overview of the repository's contents.
 For detailed information on the project, please refer to the project report and presentation documents in the respective folders.
 For code implementation details, explore the files in the "Implementation" folder.